adam-james-v/oatmilk/readme.md

 # Oatmilk
 Clerk Notebooks for fun.

+I'll try to keep [this](https://adam-james-v.github.io/oatmilk/index.html#/) up to date with these notes as much as possible.

 Why *Oatmilk*?

 Names are tough, and I drink lots of coffee with oat milk. 🤷‍♂️ ☕️